Sabrinas Organizing

 Puzzle Project:

-Then, I went through each different type or colors from the smaller groups and worked my way through the puzzle.
-Then, I started doing the puzzle.
+Then, I went through each different type of color from the smaller groups and worked my way through the puzzle.
+Then, I began working on the puzzle.
 I first started with the border.
-I then worked on any straight lines and similar color pieces with words/phrases on them.
-And, then worked on the darkest familiar colored parts at the end.
-The last common color pieces task usually takes the longest, however, hopefully, the puzzle would be almost complete so that it wouldn't take too long.
+I then worked on straight lines and similar color pieces with words or phrases on them.
+And then worked on the darkest, familiar-colored parts at the end.
+The last common color pieces task usually takes the longest; however, hopefully, the puzzle will be almost complete, so that it won't take too long.
 Breaking these group types down helped me see the light at the end of the puzzle tunnel.
 It was much more rewarding that way.

 Organizing Project:

-As for an organizing project, going through each smaller group allows you to focus on a portion of the massive project.
+For an organizing project, going through each smaller group allows you to focus on a portion of the larger project.
 It helps you manage your time better since they are smaller piles and therefore, usually less time needed to get sections done.
 Also, this will help you see the end of the project after each section is completed.
-Start the project and finish each part per session of allocated time.
+Start the project and complete each part within the allocated time for each session.

 The more you complete each small task, the more you will feel excited to finish the entire project.
 If you do need help with a particular section of the project, ask for help again.
 I know I always ask for help when I get frustrated or overwhelmed with a project, everyone does.
 It is OK.